wmiller848/GoGP/README.md

 the `Program Expression` we gain a lot of resilence to getting stuck in bad tree evolvotion cycles.
 Because the dual `DNA` strands encode based off the index we can preserve 'dominate genes' aka those with a lower index.

+#### The Evolution Process ####

+Currently we apply an asexual mutation pattern, however because we have `DNA` strands we could do sexual crossover, ie combind strands between parents and maybe mutate the strands.
+However additional strand base pairing rules probaly need to be developed to mimic nature for seuxal crossover to work at its best.

+In anycase, the process currently works as follows:

+1. Generate the base population with random `DNA`
+2. Run the training data though the program population
+3. Take the top 25% and their (asexual mutated) children as the next generation
+4. Repeat steps 2. and 3. for n generations
+5. Return the program with the best fitness score
+6. Profit

 ## Legal Foo and Licences ##